mikeries/dive-log/NOTES.md

 * A location can only be deleted or modified if it is not referenced by a Dive.

 ## Implementation
 Diver is the root class.
-A Diver has many Dives.
-A Dive belogs to a diver, and belongs to a location.
+A Diver has many Dives and many Locations through Dive A Dive belogs to a diver, and belongs to a location.
 A Location has many Dives, and many Divers through Dive.
 (Maybe just use User instead of Diver?)